 Individuals with a diagnosed chronic medical condition (e.g. Osteoporosis, IBS, Liver Disease) who are under the care of multiple health professionals may be considered by their General Practitioner for an Enhanced Primary Care Plan.
 If eligible, this plan provides you with up to 5 sessions per calendar year with the allied health professional/s of your choice.

-For those with a diagnosed Eating Disorder (Anorexia, Bulimia, Binge Eating Disorder etc) or patients who meet relevant criteria for disordered eating behaviour may also be eligible for up to 20 Dietetic sessions per calendar year rebated under Medicare.
+For individuals with a diagnosed Eating Disorder (Anorexia, Bulimia, Binge Eating Disorder etc) or patients who meet relevant criteria for disordered eating behaviour may also be eligible for up to 20 Dietetic sessions per calendar year rebated under Medicare.

 Please note that to obtain this care plan, you will need to consult with your GP to determine your needs and eligibility before you can claim your sessions.
-Those under a care plan receive a Medicare rebate of $53.80 for Dietetic consultations which is subject to change without notice at the discretion of Medicare.
+Those under a care plan receive a Medicare rebate of $55.10 for Dietetic consultations which is subject to change without notice at the discretion of Medicare.

-What should I bring to my consultation?
+What do I need for my consultation?